KarateJB/Seminar/2020/.NET Conf 2020/README.md

 # 使用 .NET 5 實現美指期貨的量化交易策略（Will 保哥）

+## Why

+- Humanity weeakness: Greed and fear make investors do foolish thing
+- Monitor the latest changes of market.

+## How

+- Indicators: the information of price changing in market.
+- Signals: use indicators and codes to ouput if you should buy or sell.
+- Strategy: is the result of combining Indicators and Signals.

+## Implementation with .NET 5

+- Source Generators
+- Record Types
+- IAsyncEnumerable<T>
+- System.Threading.Channels

 # 蛻變 - Entity Framework Core 5.0（黃忠成）

+## ORM vs Micro ORM

+- ORM: Mapping, Translate Query(remoing the concept of SQL), Tracking, Relations
+- Micro-ORM: Mapping, Simple CRUD plugin

+## New features

+- Mapping query result to object  (From Dapper)
+- Install EF Core Power tools
+- Simple logging
+- dbContext.ChangeTracker.Clear() => Clean the copy of the DbContext.
+- (From EF Core 3) Change proxies: the new tracking mode. useChangeTrackingProxies();
+- SavePoint.
+Can rollback  to the previous SaveChanges (Only avaible to SQL Server now)
+- DbContextFactory for DI
+- Query Type, ToSqlQuery
+- Compute columns (based on database)
+- Global filter (suitable for soft-deletion or data permissions)
+- Property Bag (for dynamic conditions)
+- Split Query: Improve the performance of complext SQL in single query.
+Like a left join query, it will query the master table and detail table one by one and join them automatically.
+- Inherit: TPH, TPT
+- User Function Mapping
+- Table Value Function (For SQL Server)
+- SaveChange intercepter: SaveChange

+## DBContext:
+- Suggest to be short life.
+- Need to be disposed for cleaning the entities in memory.
+- Object Tracking: Context-Aware(Full-scan), if you dont need to modify, set "AsNoTracking"

+## How to improve Performance

+- Use Find instead of where
+- Dont query twice
+- Separate the query and update DbContext for NoTracking

 # The Journey of C# Source Generator（Roberson Liou）